Quantum-Many-Body/TightBindingApproximation.jl/docs/src/examples/Phonon.md

 CurrentModule = TightBindingApproximation
 ```

-# Phonons on Square lattice
+# Phonons on Square Lattice

 In this section, it is illustrated how **harmonic phonon bands** and **inelastic neutron scattering spectra of phonons** can be computed.